prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>VolumeMounts allows configuration of additional VolumeMounts on the output StatefulSet definition.
+<p>volumeMounts allows configuration of additional VolumeMounts on the output StatefulSet definition.
 VolumeMounts specified will be appended to other VolumeMounts in the alertmanager container, that are generated as a result of StorageSpec objects.</p>
 </td>